dgarciaher/CTCI/cp1/README.md

 ----------------------------------------------------------------------------------------------------------------------

-1.2
+1.3
-* I: Create an algorithm that will decide if one string is the permutation of the other.
+* I: Create a method that will replace every space in a string with the string "%20"
-* D: Goal is to find out if all the characers in one string are present in the other.
+* D: Goal is to find all spaces in a string and replace every single one with the string.
-* E&A:

   Step 1:

-    * "abcd" "cdab" -> true
+    * "go to work" -> "go%20to%20work"
-    * "abbd" "adbc" -> false
+    * "Mr John Smith" -> "Mr%20John%20Smith"

   Step 2:

-     * first check length of two strings, if they are not equal, return false.
-Sort strings in alphabetical order, and then compare them to each other.
+     * first create a string r containing the string we want to replace the spaces with, then create a new string that will use the .replaceAll method to replace the spaces in the new string with r.

   Step 3:

-     * a lot of for loops used
-     * probably a faster solution in terms of run time
-     * Stores data in a char array
-     * use of java array package
+     * no loops, or any need to store data.
+     * uses already-existing methods.

      Step 4:

-     * "odc" "dco"
-      * length1 == length2? -> will keep progrm going
-      * sort1 = "cdo"
+     * "go to work"
-      * sort2 = "cdo"
+      * r="%20"
-      * sort1 == sort2? -> true
+      * new string= "go%20to%20work"

      Step 5: